golemfactory/yapapi/README.md

 * *prepare your payload* - this needs to be a Docker image containing your application that will be executed on the provider's end.
 This image needs to have its volumes mapped in a way that will allow the supervisor module to exchange data (write and read files) with it.
-This image needs to be packed and uploaded into golem's image repository using or dedicated tool - [`gvmkit-build`](https://pypi.org/project/gvmkit-build/).
+This image needs to be packed and uploaded into Golem's image repository using or dedicated tool - [`gvmkit-build`](https://pypi.org/project/gvmkit-build/).
 * *create your requestor agent* - this is where `yapapi` comes in.
 Utilizing our high-level API, the creation of a requestor agent should be straighforward and require minimal effort.